-Graduate-level courses taken prior to application to a business degree program are evaluated upon request at the time of application.
+Graduate-level courses taken prior to application to a business degree or MLA program are evaluated upon request at the time of application.
 Up to six graduate-level credit hours may be considered for transfer, provided the courses:

-- were taken for graduate-level credit from a regionally accredited institution of higher education - received a grade of A or B - are germane to the MLA curriculum or evaluated as equivalent to a business program course - were not used in acquiring any other degree, and - are not outdated in content (not more than six years old)
+- were taken for graduate-level credit from a regionally accredited institution of higher education; - received a grade of "A" or "B"; - are germane to the MLA curriculum or evaluated as equivalent to a business program course; - were not used in acquiring any other degree; and - are not outdated in content (not more than six years old).

-Graduate Business Programs and Master of Liberal Arts Transfer Credit Restrictions
+GRADUATE BUSINESS PROGRAMS AND MASTER OF LIBERAL ARTS TRANSFER CREDIT RESTRICTIONS

-MAOL - Students cannot use transfer coursework to satisfy the following requirements: MAOL510, MAOL595, MAOL598

-MBA - Students cannot use transfer coursework to satisfy the following requirements: MBA510, MBA533, MBA580, MBA595

-MLA - Students cannot use transfer coursework to satisfy HUM5500, HUM5900 or any other specifically required course
+- MAOL Students cannot use transfer coursework to satisfy the following requirements: MAOL510, MAOL595, MAOL598. - MBA Students cannot use transfer coursework to satisfy the following requirements: MBA510, MBA533, MBA580, MBA595. - MLA Students cannot use transfer coursework to satisfy HUM5500, HUM5900 or any other specifically required course.

-Graduate Education Programs
+GRADUATE EDUCATION PROGRAMS

-Graduate-level courses taken prior to application to a graduate education programs are evaluated upon request at the time of application.
-Up to six graduate-level credit hours may be considered for transfer, provided the courses
+Graduate-level courses taken prior to application to a graduate education program are evaluated upon request at the time of application.
+Up to six graduate-level credit hours may be considered for transfer, provided the courses:

-- were taken for graduate-level credit from a regionally accredited institution of higher education - received a grade of A or B - are germane to the graduate education curriculum - · were not used in acquiring any other degree, and - are not outdated in content (not more than six years old) - Courses taken prior to starting the degree program which were offered through Baker University's continuing education program may also be requested to apply toward education electives
+- were taken for graduate-level credit from a regionally accredited institution of higher education; - received a grade of "A" or "B"; - are germane to the graduate education curriculum; and - are not outdated in content (not more than six years old).